bagaag/meep-guide/README.md

 [Return to TOC](#toc)

-4. The Wild
+4. The Wild<a name="wild"></a>
 -----------

 The Wild is the place where you can roam around freely, break and set blocks, chop wood, mine and hunt.
 The Wild is PVP, meaning other players can kill you and take your stuff.
 The Wild also gets periodically reset, meaning everything gets wiped and regenerated.
-You also can't protect your stuff, so putting it in chests in the wild and leaving is leaving it up for grabs if anyone else finds it.
-Use the Wild to get stuff, but keep your stuff safe in Towns (more on this below).
+You also can't protect your stuff, so putting it in chests in the wild and leaving is leaving it up for grabs for anyone who finds it.
+Use the Wild to get raw materials, but keep your stuff safe in Towns (more on this below).

 Use `/wild` to go to the Wild spawn point.
-Better yet, use `/rp` to go to a random position in the Wild.
+Better yet, use `/rp` to go to directly to a random position in the Wild.

 [Return to TOC](#toc)

-5. Buying and Selling Stuff
+5. Buying and Selling Stuff<a name="economy"></a>
 ---------------------------

 MeepCraft has a very cool frictionless economy.
-Money is called Meebles and is price fixed based on the supply and demand of gold ingots.
-Items are generally named what you see when they're in your inventory.
+Money is called Meebles and is price fixed based on the supply and demand of gold ingots with periodic manipulation to keep it stable.
+In shop commands, items are generally named what you see when they're in your inventory.
 If you're not sure of the name of a certain item, ask around.

 **`/bal`** - Check your balance.